-There is only one limited opportunity to obtain these measurements, our stock of equipment, experience and versatility has allowed our team to start monitoring with 24hrs and achieve very high data capture.
+There is only one limited opportunity to obtain these measurements, our stock of equipment, experience and versatility has allowed our team to start monitoring within 24hrs and achieve very high data capture.

 Air quality research

-Working closely with our internal environmental consultants and other third parties, our Air Quality Monitoring team have carried out a range of research projects such as from internal investigations and external onsite real-time measurements.
+Working closely with our internal environmental consultants and other third parties, our Air Quality Monitoring team have carried out a range of research projects.
 These include:

 - An investigation into the effectiveness of a green wall project in Kensington, carried out through the simultaneous measurement of NO2 and particulate matter on either side of the screen.

-- A research project investigating into the absorption of NO2 by mycelium (Mushrooms roots).
+- A research project investigating the absorption of NO2 by mycelium (Mushrooms roots).

-- Monitoring Nitrogen Dioxide levels at several of London fire stations.
-This project looked at the potential health impacts to the fire officers from the idling engines.
+- Monitoring Nitrogen Dioxide levels at several London fire stations.
+This project looked at the potential health impacts to the fire officers from the idling fire engines.